THE LAND OF THE RISING SUN…

 “OK Food Store” when I heard a voice saying “excuse me are you lost” and there

-was this lovely Malaysian lady who told me I looked like a lost tourist, probably :-).
-Anyway, she
+was this lovely Malaysian lady who told me I looked like a lost tourist, probably :-)

 took me on a guided tour of the shop, pointed out where everything was, what it